Little Rock Police Department Divisions

 Captain Tanya Washington

-The Special Investigations Division is comprised of the Narcotics, Street Narcotics, Special Narcotics, Vice and Intelligence Units under the direction of Captain Ty Tyrrell, who reports to the Assistant Chief of Police Investigations Bureau.
+The Records and Support Division is under the direction of a Captain who reports to the Assistant Chief of Police - Executive Bureau.